 Every state is different with their requirements for individuals to obtain a motorcycle license.
-Generally, you need to get a permit first which requires a short written test and an eye exam.
+You need to get a permit first which requires a short written test and a vision test.
 Usually the permit lasts about six months to a year.
 Once you get your permit, you’re free to practice riding around controlled areas such as parking lots, neighborhoods, etc.

 A motorcycle driving test usually doesn’t last longer than 5-10 minutes.
 It will consist of your instructor asking you where all your controls are and ask you to drive a specific way to demonstrate your ability to control the machine.
 It’s much less intimidating than getting a regular driver’s license.